isomerpages/sportsg-sportcares/media/stories/_posts/2020-03-06-coach-chris.md

 ---
-layout: post
-title:  "More Than Just A Coach"
+title: 'More Than Just A Coach'
-permalink: "/media/stories/coach-chris"
+permalink: /media/stories/coach-chris
 category: stories

 ---

 ### More Than Just A Coach